-Performing an Extractables & Leachables (E&L) study is an important part of verifying the safety of a medical device product.
-Design of an E&L study requires an understanding of the materials used to construct the device and the expected use conditions.
+Performing Extractables & Leachables (E&L) testing is an important part of verifying the safety of a medical device product.
+Design of an E&L testing study requires an understanding of the materials used to construct the device and the expected use conditions.
 The laboratory which conducts the study must have sufficient expertise in unknown identification to properly leverage information from multiple techniques, databases and control experiments to allow for positive unknown identification.
 They must also have the breadth of instrumentation which allows for analysis of a wide range of potential analytes.
 Finally, they must also be experts at analytical method development such that they can utilize this knowledge to develop quantitative methods for the components identified.

-Browse our Extractables & Leachables (E&L) Research
+Browse our Extractables & Leachables (E&L) Testing Research

 Our team of PhD chemists is researching this rapidly changing area of analytical chemistry.
 We will publish our white papers and case studies here.